nicosalvadore/nicosalvadore.github.io/_posts/2021-03-03-ansible-graph-api.md

 tags: [ansible, systems, automation]
 excerpt_separator: <!--more-->
 ---
-# Use MS Graph APIs with Ansible

-## What was the use-case ?
+# What was the use-case ?
 I had this need at work to query some data from Azure/Microsoft365 and pass it to another internal department to be used in some kind of billing scenario.

 There are many ways to get data from the Cloud (with a capital C) in general.
 You can of course use the web interface for ponctual stuff...
 But who wants to login to a web portal, find the right menu and copy/paste the wanted information ?
 Not me for sure !